IC Markets vs ATFX Comparison

 Which broker offers more trading platforms?

-For trading platforms IC Markets supports a Desktop Platform (Windows), cTrader and ZuluTrade, whereas ATFX supports a Desktop Platform (Windows)..
+Whether your broker develops its own proprietary platforms or provides access to popular third-party platforms, you should make sure you can use your preferred type of trading platform.
+In our testing, we found that IC Markets offers a Desktop Platform (Windows), cTrader and ZuluTrade, whereas ATFX supports a Desktop Platform (Windows).
 Neither have Proprietary Platform and DupliTrade

 Does IC Markets offer MetaTrader?
 Does ATFX offer MetaTrader?